(work in progress)

 2016-2017

 Pushing Through is my first attempt to address my son's disability through the poetics of visual art.
-My child was born as a typical and healthy infant who began to regress gradually into autism at 15 months of age and finally was diagnosed after his third birthday.
-The journey that involves the acknowledgment, acceptance and learning to accommodate the needs of a loved one with a disability is too complex to be summed up in a few paintings or to be represented in still images altogether.
+My child was born as a typical and healthy infant who began to regress gradually into autism at 15 months of age and was finally diagnosed after his third birthday.
+The journey that involves the acknowledgment, acceptance, and learning to accommodate the needs of a loved one with a disability is too complex to be summed up in a few paintings or to be represented in still images altogether.
 This experience includes years of agonizing trauma, pervasive fear, and painful isolation, but it also can lead to unique insights from which a new form of enlightenment and contentment will grow.
-Thus with this body of art, it is my desire to share my most distilled reflections, in the hope that they will resonate with those whose experiences have secluded them from the embrace of their community.
+Thus, with this body of art, it is my desire to share my most distilled reflections in the hope that they will resonate with those whose experiences have secluded them from the embrace of their community.